kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style_guide.md

 ///
 ```

-This format also works for attention, caution, danger, error, tip, hint, warning admonition types.
+This format also works for danger, tip, and warning admonition types.

 ### Tabbed content